Adellama75/Adellama75.github.io/_posts/2025-07-21-how-to-succeed-1.md

 CAPEX and shut-off of large chemical processing complexes.
 Which plants have been treated this way before?
 Have any been retrofitted and came back online much much better, despite the cost of shutdown and missed production?
 How did it get retrofitted?

+Chemical Plants operate on a 3-7 year shutdown cycle.

 ### Spoon Theory / Maintenance

 Imagine if you were a student studying for a set of exams.
 Let's work backwards to find the equivalent minimum list of things that a student would need to get an A on an exam.